sitegeist/Sitegeist.Neos.SymfonyMailer/README.md

 Sitegeist.Neos.SymfonyMailer is available via packagist `composer require sitegeist/neos-symfonymailer`.
 We use semantic-versioning, so every breaking change will increase the major version number.

-## Fusion `Sitegeist.Neos.SymfonyMailer:MailAction`
+## Neos.Fusion.Form Action `Sitegeist.Neos.SymfonyMailer:SendMailAction`

-The prototype `Sitegeist.Neos.SymfonyMailer:MailAction` allows to specify an email that will be sent after the runtime form was successfully submitted.
+The `Sitegeist.Neos.SymfonyMailer:SendMailAction` allows to specify an email that will be sent after the runtime form was successfully submitted.

 Options: